chrede88/home-ops/docs/renovate.md

 Another option is to self host Renovate.
 You can either run Renovate in your Kubernetes cluster or run it through Github Actions.
 I'll focus on the Github Actions path.
 For running Renovate in your own cluster, a good starting point is the github repo for the [Renovate Community Edition](https://github.com/mend/renovate-ce-ee) image.

 ### Github Action
 Running Renovate through Github Actions are essentially the same as using the official Renovate bot.
 You'll have to create your own Github bot, that'll play the same role as the Renovate bot.
 Using your own bot gives you more control over the whole process, like how often and when Renovate should check for updated resources.
 And as long as you don't get hit by rate limits, you can run this more or less 24/7.
 The configuration is identical and the only downside I know of is that you can't easily pass secrets to the Renovate configuration in a Github Action.
 This means that using Renovate for any private packages you might have on Github's container repository is hard to accomblish right now.
-There are ways around this limitation, but they rely on writing the Renovate config in Javascript instead of JSON.
-I might get around to rewriting my config in JS, but it's just as likely that Github will change the package access for bots before I get to it :wink: I'll try to sketch a way to do it at the end of this section.
+There are ways around this limitation, but they might not cover all needs.
+I need to access my private packages, which is possible with a hack that'll layout [below](#private-github-packages).

 Let's get to acutally setting up Renovate!